Hayat Tahrir Al-Sham Militants Shell Settlements In Northwestern Syria - Russian Military - UrduPoint

 Hayat Tahrir Al-Sham Militants Shell Settlements In Northwestern Syria - Russian Military

-"We have registered one attack on the settlement of Maaret Moukhos, one on the village of Dahr al Kabir, one on the settlement of Mellajah in the Idlib province from the positions of Jabhat al-Nusra terrorist organization," Zhuravlev said.
+"We have registered two attacks on the settlement of Dahr al Kabir, two attacks on the settlement of Mellajah, one attack on the settlement of Maaret-Mouhos ... in the Idlib province from the positions of Jabhat al-Nusra terrorist organization," Zhuravlev said.

 The military added that no attacks by Turkey-controlled armed groups had been recorded over the past day.